Chatbot enhances the efficiency of a website giving a better conversion rate for the business.

 Different languages to build a Chatbot –

-If you don’t want to use any SaaS based Chatbots and pay monthly subscription fee, you can simply code your own chatbot using the following code languages.
+If you don’t want to use any SaaS-based Chatbots and pay a monthly subscription fee, you can simply code your own chatbot using the following code languages.

 How does Chatbots Work?

 Bots use pattern matching to classify the text and produce a suitable response for the customers.
 A standard structure of these patterns is “Artificial Intelligence Markup Language” (AIML).

 A simple pattern matching example:

 <pattern>WHAT IS MANGOSTEEN </pattern>

 Chatbot knows the answer only because his or her name is in the associated pattern.
 Similarly, chatbots respond to anything relating it to the associated patterns.
 But it can not go beyond the associated pattern.
 To take it to advanced level algorithms can help.

 Algorithms are used to reduce the classifiers and generate a more manageable structure.

 A unique pattern has to be created in the database to provide a suitable response.
 Computer scientists call it a “Reductionist” approach- in order to give a simplified solution, it reduces the problem.